 St. John’s Lutheran Church has served the south suburbs of Chicago since 1849.
 In the beginning the church served a rural population, primarily comprised of German farmers.
 The primary language spoken at the church for the first 100 years was German.
 With the rapid change from rural to suburban life, the church has changed dramatically in recent years.
 And it continues to change as the people change.
 We are a church in transition serving multiple generations from various cultural backgrounds with the love of Jesus Christ.

-Worship times are every Saturday evening at 6:00 PM in our gymnasium and Sunday morning in church at 9:00 AM.
-There is Bible Class at 10:00 AM on Sunday mornings and on Thursday mornings at 9:00 AM in the gymnasium.
+The Worship time is every Sunday morning in church at 9:00 AM.
+There is Bible Class at 10:00 AM on Sunday mornings and on Thursday mornings at 9:00 AM in the Parish House.

 We would love for you to worship the Lord with us.